FLORIN

 and piagnosi are extinguished, and Romola is left with

-as well as ourselves."
+the world as well as ourselves."

 Romola stands out as a symbol, immaculate and strong, a symbol of